-The deadline for applications to be received in the Department of English, complete with all supporting documentation, is:
+The deadline for online applications, complete with all supporting documentation, is:

 Late applications will not be considered.

-Applications are considered by the Graduate Selection Board on an individual basis.
+Applications are considered by the Graduate Selection Committee on an individual basis.

 The PhD program is designed to enable completion in four years.
 In the first year of full-time PhD study, a student normally will complete 18 credit hours of course work, as follows:

 1) a minimum of 12 credit hours at the 7000-level in English, with (if possible) at least one course in the student's area of specialization; and

 2) six ancillary credit hours from the 7000-level offerings in the English Department or, if appropriate to the student’s program, as determined by the Graduate Chair and Exploratory Committee, from courses offered at the 3000, 4000, or 7000 levels by any department.

 Depending on the student's progress and demonstrated knowledge and ability in the first year of PhD study, a total of 18 credit hours may be deemed sufficient, or a further course or courses may be required as the Graduate Committee directs.